NavneetDeshtaa/DevDock--IDE/README.md

 download functionality, allowing users to code in up to 7 programming languages.

+ ## Pull Prebuilt Images from Docker Hub -

+  This project has been fully dockerized for easy deployment.
+If you don’t want to build locally, you can use the prebuilt images from Docker Hub:

+  - docker pull navneetdeshta/backend-devdock:latest
+  - docker pull navneetdeshta/frontend-devdock:latest
+  - docker pull mongo:6.0

 ## Features

 - User Authentication – Signup/Login with email verification